PietPtr/Ex-PART/docs/programming.md

 - `yosys/Postprocessing.hs:204:` Could not find driver $cid in $(sys_connections system)
   - $cid is some connection ID, so an element and a port.
 In the connections in the current system, no driver driving this connection ID was found.
 It also provides a list of connections of the system so you can see which connections _were_ found.
 - `yosys/Postprocessing.hs:331:` cannot find net for cid in netmap \$cid (\$netmap)
-  - Errors here are harder to debug and more often errors in Ex-PART.
+  - Errors here are harder to debug and more often they are errors in Ex-PART and not in your code.
 - `yosys/Postprocessing.hs:333:` No net found, something is disconnected... $port (\$relevantConnections) (\$netmap)
   - Some output port $port is not connected to anything.
+Much debug output is printed here as well, so you may miss the error because of all the extra output.
 - `yosys/Preprocessing.hs:63:` Found zero-output component.
   - Components must have at least one output.
 - `yosys/Yosys.hs:54:` Clash terminated with code $code